omricohen888-art/agalist-shopping-assistant/README.md

 ## 🚀 Application Modules & Capabilities

-Agalist is built with a focus on UX, efficiency, and financial awareness.
+Agalist is built with a focus on UX, efficiency, and system control.
 Here is a breakdown of the core modules:

 ### 1. Smart List Management
 * **Intuitive Item Entry:** Quickly add items with smart suggestions.